-- 1. The assignment of an incomplete grade is at the discretion of the faculty.
+The assignment of an incomplete grade is at the discretion of the faculty.
 An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional coursework is needed or makeup work is to be completed.
-A final judgment and final grade determination of the student's performance is made after the student fulfills the specified course work. - 2.
-The incomplete grade must be cleared by satisfactory completion of all additional required course work designated in writing and within the established time frame set by the faculty. - 3.
+A final judgment and final grade determination of the student's performance is made after the student fulfills the specified course work.

+- 2. The incomplete grade must be cleared by satisfactory completion of all additional required course work designated in writing and within the established time frame set by the faculty. - 3.
 If the incomplete grade is not cleared as described in #2 above, the "I" shall be converted by the faculty as either a final grade of "F" for Theory, "U" unsatisfactory for CL and, if appropriate, the NSL.
 If a student receives an IFR rating symbol of unsatisfactory "U" for the performance of any course outcome, achievement of the "U" rating will convert to a course grade of "F" and will be reflected on the official transcript and the student will neither progress nor promote. - 4.
 All policies related to expenses incurred by the school associated with a student's clearance of an incomplete grade apply.
-The Coordinator, Campus and Financial Services must be contacted by the student for information and payment of fee.
-Payment must be made prior to beginning the specified course work.
-The receipt is shown to the faculty member before the specified work is allowed. - 5.
+Financial Services must be contacted by the student for information and payment of fee. - 5.
 Students who are suspended for investigative purposes and who are reinstated, will be allowed to make up incomplete course work without payment of make-up fees. - 6.
-Dismissed students will not be allowed to make up incomplete course work.
+Dismissed students will not be allowed to make up incomplete course work